Interesting Facts About Carrots

 Colorful Carrots and Orange Skin?

-Consuming large amounts of orange carrots can cause skin to have an orange tint after a while.
+Consuming large amounts of orange carrots can cause the skin to have an orange tint after a while.
 The high beta-carotene levels can stain cartilage in the nose and palms.

 Ancient Medicine